 I used to love writing.
-I wrote about treks I went on, imagining scores of people using my blog to plan their own treks to Annapurna circuit.
-I wrote sarcastic pieces about men I met, imagining people reading and chuckling.
-It was mostly friends and family who read and loved my blog (they said they did and I’ve decided to believe them), but every once in a while, a stranger would pop in here and leave a flattering comment that would leave me glowing for weeks.
+I wrote about the mountains I climbed, imagining scores of people using my blog to plan their own treks.
+I wrote about my disastrous dates (names removed), imagining people reading and chuckling.
+It was mostly friends and family who read and loved my blog - they said they did and I chose to believe them.
+Every once in a while, a stranger would pop in here and leave a flattering comment that would leave me glowing for weeks.

 At some point, I became aware that I was an only an average sort of writer, not brilliant.
 It wasn't a sudden realization, brought on by any specific criticism, but it came insidiously and took away all the crazy joy I used to get out of a very loved routine – keyboard clacking, throwing a bunch of random thoughts down on a document, rereading a dozen times, hitting publish, nagging folks to read and enjoying the attention.
 It just stopped being fun.
 My frequency of posting on my blog is a very telling graph:

 |The number of posts I wrote from 2007 to 2018|